 What blocks us from being compassionate, and what engenders more compassion in others?
 How do we respond to people who are different from us, or who might hold different beliefs?

-Dr. Nathaniel Daw, Princeton Neuroscience Institute
+Professor Nathaniel Daw, Professor of Psychology, Princeton Neuroscience Institute

 As we discover more and more about the brain, will neuroscientific “explanations” about moral behavior become “excuses”?
 How “free” are we, and how would we even know?